sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/complexity-and-big-o-notation.md

 Let's translate these relationships into practical examples.
 If we have a snippet of code that has a "constant" time complexity.
 It means that, no matter how large the input size is, the same amount of primitive operations will be required to execute the code.

 If we have a snippet of code that has a "linear" time complexity.
 We know that runtime will increase linearly with input size.
-Recall the previous example from the [Complexity](/tutorials-cheat-sheets/data-structures-and-algorithms/complexity) section:
+Recall the previous example from the [Time Complexity](#time-complexity) section:

 <p align="center">
     <img src="/assets/images/data-structures-and-algorithms/complexity-and-big-o/complexity-example-1.png" alt="complexity-example-1.png"/>